hugoferreira/hugoferreira.github.com/_posts/2015-08-30-mark-rats-and-poison.markdown

 | 7        | No    | Yes   | Yes   |
 | 8        | Yes   | Yes   | Yes   |

-The attentive reader would have already noticed that, for $n$ vials, Mark needs $\lceil\sqrt{n}~\rceil$ rats, with the information of the vials encoded using rats as bits.
+The attentive reader would have already noticed that, for $n$ vials, Mark needs $\lceil\log_{2}{n}\rceil$ rats, with the information of the vials encoded using rats as bits.
 8 compounds can be encoded in 3 bits, and 10 bits is enough to encode 1024 compounds.
 Hence, the number of rats required to test 1000 vials is 10.